intel/ai-reference-models/quickstart/object_detection/pytorch/yolov4/inference/gpu/DEVCATALOG.md

 variable for YOLOv4 (for example: `export IMAGE_FILE=/home/<user>/coco/val2017/000000581781.jpg`).
 In addition, we should also set the `size` environment to match the size of image.
 (for example: `export size=416`)

-Download the `coco.names` labels file from [here](https://www.kaggle.com/datasets/valentynsichkar/yolo-coco-data?resource=download) and set `LABELS_FILE` to point to this file location.
 ## Pretrained Model

 You need to download pretrained weights from: yolov4.pth(https://pan.baidu.com/s/1ZroDvoGScDgtE1ja_QqJVw Extraction code:xrq9) or yolov4.pth(https://drive.google.com/open?id=1wv_LiFeCRYwtpkqREPeI13-gPELBDwuJ) to the any directory of your choice, and set environment `PRETRAINED_MODEL`.